DocOfi/EDAC-Course-Proj-2/README.md

 # EDAC-Course-Proj-2
-### My homework in Coursera Exploratory Data Analysis Course Project 2
+### My homework in the Exploratory Data Analysis Course in Coursera

 #### Course Description